nataliiasolomchak21/moviegeek-booking/TESTING.md

 ![Bug](documentation/testing_files/password-reset-bug.png)

-* I have an issue with manual seats input after using up/down arrows.
-Users should be able to both use the up/down arrows to adjust the number and manually enter a specific number.
+* I have a problem with the number input in booking.html, although I put max and min value in the input when you manually.
 I have experimented with different combinations of event listeners but was unsuccessful.